There are various ways to apply for a fully funded doctoral position.

 If you are already working in the research group of a Hector Fellow, you also have the possibility to become part of the Hector Fellow Academy and benefit from ist offers, provided you are not emplyed for more than 6 months.
 You can apply through the already metioned channels.

-The Associate Programme enables the scientists nominated by a Hector Fellow to participate in events and workshops.
+The Associated Fellow Program enables the scientists nominated by a Hector Fellow to participate in events and workshops.

 To apply for a position as a doctoral student at the Hector Fellow Academy, the following requirements must be met: